offbynull/portmapper/README.md

 The following example attempts to forward some external port (55555 preferred) to internal port 12345 on the first port mapper it finds.

-_IMPORTANT NOTE_: Many devices limit port forwarding to ports greater than 1024 (for both internal and external ports).
-Be mindful of this when choosing your port values.

 ```java
 // Start up a network gateway
 Gateway network = NetworkGateway.create();